Base11Studios/base11site/_posts/2018-03-17-aws-introduction.md

   path: /images/aws/aws-codestar.png
 ---

 Cloud computing can be intimidating, but there are tools to make your life easier.
-One of those tools is [CodeStar](https://aws.amazon.com/codestar/).
+One of those tools is [AWS CodeStar](https://aws.amazon.com/codestar/).
 Among other stacks, it allows you to quickly deploy a [Serverless App](https://aws.amazon.com/serverless/?nc1=f_dr).
 The AWS documentation is great, but there is **a lot** of it.
 In this post I'll try to bubble up some of the more important points and share some of the things I've learned.

 ## Getting Started